valuit-official/valuit-docs/docs/Tokenization/Investor Info/investor-onboarding.md

 1. **Introduction Meeting**
     - Conduct an introductory meeting to understand the potential liquidity provider's needs, goals, and expectations.
-    - Provide an overview of Valuit's services and platform functionalities.
+    - Provide an overview of BlockRidge's services and platform functionalities.
 2. **Needs Assessment**
     - Perform a detailed assessment of the liquidity provider's investment portfolio, strategies, and requirements.
-    - Identify suitable services and solutions offered by Valuit that align with the provider's objectives.
+    - Identify suitable services and solutions offered by BlockRidge that align with the provider's objectives.
 3. **Customized Proposal**
     - Develop a tailored proposal outlining the services, solutions, and onboarding process specific to the liquidity provider.
     - Present the proposal for review and feedback, ensuring all aspects meet the provider's expectations.